QEHS-Networking/WireGuard-on-RPi/README.md

 - For Example: TunSafe

 Supported apps: iOS, Android, and Linux supported only (Windows is going to be released in Beta soon)

+General Routine
+- SSH: use CMD.exe or PuTTy (must know IP First)
+  - pi@192.168.1.XXX (Note: must install SSH through CMD to use it)
+- Start x11vnc on RPi to use GUI-based remote software
+- Use GUI or CMD or PuTTy
+  - PUTTy to Copy is Highlight with mouse
+  - PuTTy to Paste is a RightClick
+- Have a record of ...
+  - Keys: key - device pairings (look up or saved from configuration on server machine)
+  - IP Addresses and subnets, with device pairings
+  - All ports forwarded on router (IP Address of machine, port on machine)

 ---

 # WireGuard Installation Instructions